Dale Divoky

 The Artist — he listened

-Both sculptures glistened —
+The sculptures both glistened —

 The knowledge he gained was complete